blasrodri/spaceship-go/README.md

 # Spaceship Go

+To view the book, click [here](https://blasrodri.github.io/spaceship-go-gh-pages/)

+## Notes from the author

-This is a set of notes I gathered in on my way to understanding how things worked in Go.
+This is a set of notes I gathered on my way to understanding how things worked in Go.
 The Standard Library is one of the best places to find answers.
 Especially for Go, since it comes with _batteries included_.
 And its source code is wonderfully documented.